About the Muhlenberg Center for Teaching and Learning

 - Annual report to faculty and staff (May 2013-April 2014)

-Muhlenberg College gratefully acknowledges Donald T. Shire P'90, GP'11, GP'12 and Anne Shire P'90, GP'11, GP'12 for their leadership support of the Faculty Center for Teaching
+Muhlenberg College gratefully acknowledges Donald T. Shire P'90, GP'11, GP'12 and Anne Shire P'90, GP'11, GP'12 for their leadership support of the Muhlenberg Center for Teaching and Learning

 Please direct questions or comments regarding